 Gas prices rose from last week: See how much

-Regional gas prices rose last week and reached an average of $3.19 per gallon of regular fuel on Monday, up from last week's price of $3.14 per gallon, according to the U.S. Energy Information Administration.
+Regional gas prices rose for the second consecutive week and reached an average of $3.24 per gallon of regular fuel on Monday, up from last week's price of $3.19 per gallon, according to the U.S. Energy Information Administration.

 The U.S. Energy Information Administration's tally of prices in the Lower Atlantic states includes Florida, Georgia, North Carolina, South Carolina, Virginia and West Virginia.